 It’s important to incorporate pet bathroom breaks into your travel itinerary ensure your pet has adequate opportunities to do their business.
 Similarly, you may want to plan for spells of submissive urination or excitement urination by keeping pee pads or odor removers on hand while you’re en route.7

 Once you’ve arrived at your destination, be sure to cordon off some time as soon as you land to help your pet to help them become accustomed to their new environment.

 Cats, for instance, will need some time to take ownership of their new territory.
 You can help them feel more at-ease by adhering to a flexible but firm quality time routine, like nightly brushes while watching TV.

-For dogs, it's important to ensure they're getting adequate exercise daily.
-You might wake up 20 minutes early to take them on a tour of the neighborhood, or you may already be planning to let them join you on an active outdoor expedition.
+For dogs, it’s important to ensure they’re getting adequate exercise daily.
+You might wake up 20 minutes early to take them on a neighborhood tour, or you may already be planning to let them join you on an active outdoor expedition.